Grants and Scholarships Available

 HAHPERD 2020-2021 Scholarship Recipients

-It is with great pleasure that HAHPERD has awarded two college scholarships for the 2020-2021 school year.
+There were no scholarships awarded for the 2021-2022 school year.
+However, it is with great pleasure that HAHPERD announces the two college scholarships for the 2020-2021 school year.
 These scholarships are awarded to candidates interested in teaching health, physical education and dance.
 College applicants receive $1250 and high school seniors receive $750.
 Congratulations to this year’s recipients.
-If you know of anyone interested in applying for the HAHPERD Scholarship, applications for the 2021-2022 will be posted later this year.
+If you know of anyone interested in applying for the HAHPERD Scholarship, applications for the 2022-2023 are posted further up on this webpage.

 Ms. Yamashita graduated from Kaiser High School in 2018.
 She currently attends the University of Hawaii – Manoa Campus as an undergraduate majoring in dance.
 This is her second year of receiving the HAHPERD Scholarship.
 She says that ultimately, her goal as a teacher is to share her love for dance with all of students and want students to develop a strong and positive mindset towards dance.